bdd100k/bdd100k/doc/source/evaluate.rst

 ^^^^^^^^^^^^^^^^

 You can submit your predictions to our `evaluation server <https://eval.ai/web/challenges/challenge-page/1280>`__ hosted on EvalAI.
-For consistency, the evaluation server will only accept predictions in RLE format.
+Currently, the evaluation server only supports mask format.

 Run Evaluation on Your Own